Protonova/immich_bulk_assign_face_to_album/README.md

 - **Imposed Query Limit**: The script processes only the first 50 assets in an album (for testing purposes, will remove in future)
 - **Rate Limiting**: Includes 0.1-second delays between requests to avoid overwhelming your server
-- **Backup Recommended**: Always backup your Immich database before running bulk operations
+- **Backup Recommended**: Always backup your Immich database before running bulk operations.
+See [this](https://immich.app/docs/administration/backup-and-restore/) guide for instructions.
 - **Test First**: Try with a small album first to ensure everything works as expected

 ## 🔧 Current Limitations & TODOs